ImprobabilityCast/Small-Projects/README.md

 The small things, hopefully with some measure of variety.
 Some were more useful than others.
 <br></br>

+## ArgsParser
+There's some odd Windows API that results in command line arguments being passed as a single long string, not an array of strings.
+This project seeks to ammend that.

 ## addCSSLink
 Thingy to add a css resource line to the top of a bunch of html pages.